Rocky Mountain Hunting Calls

 I am currently running my set up with the Vortex Viper 10x42 Bino and Ranger 1000 for my rangefinder.
 I will hopefully be upping my game with an addition of the Viper spotter and bipod.
 The VIP warranty Vortex offers is impossible to beat!

 The only quiver I will ever put on a bow again.
 I read about Tightspot quivers quite a bit and took the plunge and picked one up.
 One of the best decisions I have made and love.
-I went with the black crimson and it add some spunk to my bow.
+I went with the Gore Optifade Open Country which will match my bow as well as my clothing, and it will add some spunk to my bow.
 I went with the 5 arrow model as well.

 I'm making another change for 2017 and will be shooting Element Arrows.
 I'm going with a micro diameter arrow in the Storm series offered.
 After reading about them and talking with the owner I'm beyond excited and certain they will perform flawlessly.